 • net profit.

-Profit from the main activity of the enterprise is the benefit from the sale of goods (products), works or services.
-This is the financial result, which is determined separately for each type of activity of the company.
-It is equal to the difference from the sale of goods and the cost of its production.
-Profit is the organization's revenue minus VAT, excises, markups, the cost of the product itself and export tariffs, if any.
+Profit from the core activities of an enterprise is the benefit from the sale of goods (products), works or services.
+This is a financial result that is determined separately for each type of company activity.
+It is equal to the difference from the sale of goods and the costs of its production.
+Profit is the organization’s revenue minus VAT, excise taxes, markups, the cost of the product itself and export tariffs, if any.

 Other types of profit

-If profit cannot be attributed to the main activity of the enterprise, then it is referred to the so-called other types:
+If profit cannot be attributed to the main activity of the enterprise, then it is classified as so-called other types:

 • benefits from securities or other investments;